loqusion/typix/docs/recipes/using-typst-packages.md

 ## Unpublished Typst packages

-If the Typst package you want to use is stored locally, in the same repository as your flake, all you have to do is directly [import] the entrypoint module:
+If the Typst package you want to use is stored locally — in the same repository as your flake — all you have to do is directly [import] the entrypoint module:

 [import]: https://typst.app/docs/reference/foundations/module/